hexdee606/Windows_WiFi_SSID_and_Password_Gethering/README.md

-# Windows WiFi SSID and Password Gethering
+# Windows WiFi SSID and Password Gathering
 This tool helps to gather all the available passwords of WiFi network in windows PC.